treeverse/lakeFS/design/open/spark-outputcommitter/perf.md

 Use unlinked objects on S3 as task temporaries.
 Requires modifying LakeFSFileSystem or building something on top of it.
 (Design forthcoming).

+#### Alternative: move objects from task branch to job branch

+### Don't do multiple merges as part of task but only at end of jobs

+Followed up by multi-branch merge!

+### Try to merge tasks one into another to reduce contention

+### Merge task *commit* and not its branch

+Avoid touching the staging area.